davidcalikes/Marvelous-Matching/docs/README.md

 # Marvelous Matching

-Marvellous Matching is a browser based matching game for pre-school infants and children with learning disabilities.
+Marvelous Matching is a browser based matching game for pre-school infants and children with learning disabilities.

 Designed and tested within a special learning environment with professional guidance from teachers and support staff, Marvelous Matching is a valuable classroom and homeschool resource for its target audience.